youssef7ussien/ECommerceSystem-Cpp/README.md

 # E-Commerce Management System `C++`
-This project is a project of the end of the second academic year of data structures (INF 270).
+This project is a project of the end of the second academic year of `Data Structures (INF 270)`.

 ## Features